How to answer the 'tell me about yourself' interview question

 How to answer the ‘tell me about yourself’ question

 3. Where are you looking to go?
-Lastly, an interviewer wants to know about what you hope to achieve in the future.
-It’s also a good opportunity to quickly explain what drew you to the role.
-However, be careful when answering this if you’re leaving your current role – remember to keep your answer positive, even if you hate the role you’re leaving!
+An interviewer wants to know about your ambitions.
+They’ll ask motivational questions later but part of the ‘tell me about yourself’ icebreaker involves you explaining what drew you to the role and how that links to your bigger goals.
+Be careful when answering this if you’re quitting your current position – keep your answer positive, even if you hate the job you’re leaving!

-‘Tell me about yourself’ example answer
+‘Tell me about yourself’ sample answer

+I currently work as a Marketing Assistant for an agency based in London.
+I’ve worked there since I graduated from Exeter University two years ago with a first-class degree.
 In my current role, I’m responsible for writing copy and managing our clients’ social media accounts.
 While at university, I did two internships at different marketing agencies to gain experience.
+I’m looking to progress to the next level in my career and this opportunity feels like a great fit for me to do that.

 Top tips on answering the ‘tell me about yourself’ question